 School of Business Administration at Stetson University in DeLand, Florida.

-I am teaching four classes during the Fall Semester of 2013.
+I am teaching five classes during the Fall Semester of 2014.

-- Two sections of STAT 201, "Introduction to Business
+- Four sections of STAT 201, "Introduction to Business